Heisenberg group: Theta representation

+Thus translations in the two period directions define a projective representation, and the corresponding central extension is a Heisenberg group.
+The ordinary theta function is, up to scalar, the unique entire function invariant under the integer subgroup generated by $S_1$ and $T_1$.

 Fourier analysis

 The Heisenberg group also occurs in Fourier analysis, where it is used in some formulations of the Stone–von Neumann theorem.
 In this case, the Heisenberg group can be understood to act on the space of square integrable functions; the result is a representation of the Heisenberg groups sometimes called the Weyl representation.